PyTables/PyTables/doc/source/usersguide/optimization.rst

 actually larger than the one achieved by the Zlib compressor embedded in HDF5, which is 7.6x --BTW, the compression ratio of Blosc2 using the default compressor is 7.4x, not that far from standalone Zlib.

-And quite amazingly, the Blosc2 + Zstd combination still makes inkernel queries faster than with no using compression; so with Blosc2 you can have the best of the two worlds: amazing speed while keeping good compression ratios.
+In this case, the Blosc2 + Zstd combination still makes inkernel queries faster than with no using compression; so with Blosc2 you can have the best of the two worlds: top-class speed while keeping good compression ratios (see :ref:`figure <CompressionRatio-Zlib-Blosc-Blosc2>`).

 .. _CompressionRatio-Zlib-Blosc-Blosc2: